 - Deep Eddy Pool is listed as a historic landmark on the National Register of Historic Places.

 - Features of the original resort included: A 50-foot-tall diving platform over the pool’s deep end called Lorena’s Diving Horse from which a horse and rider would dive, a zip line across the pool, a diving baby, and a Ferris wheel.

 - Texas musician Jimmie Dale Gilmore wrote the song “Deep Eddy Blues” about the pool and the nearby bar, the Deep Eddy Cabaret.

-The typically cost of admission is listed below but as of March 2021 admission is FREE for the time being.
-Check their website for updates before heading out to the pool.
+The cost of admission is listed below but always check this website for updates before heading out to the pool.
 The usual cost is listed below.